Direct Marketing Commission - Enforcing Higher Industry Standards

 Poor customer service is a common complaint but what do we actually mean by the term?
 Customer service can be defined as any customer care activity that supports the delivery of a product or core service including the checking of delivery status, return and crediting of orders, customer advice and support.

-Poor customer service experiences occur when these customer care activities do not meet the standards laid out in the Direct Marketing Association’s (DMA) Direct Marketing Code of Practice .
+Poor customer service experiences occur when these customer care activities do not meet the standards laid out in the Data & Marketing Association’s (DMA) Direct Marketing Code of Practice .
 The Code sets standards of ethical conduct, best practice and behaviour in direct marketing.

 Some examples of poor customer service experiences are: